 So, anxiety not only adds noxious thoughts and feelings to the anxious person’s life but, equally importantly, it takes away a great deal – being present for one’s life.
 Imagine how this affects memories of events that occurred during periods of anxiety.
-The person who suffers such anxiety often can barely remember anything of, for example, their graduation, wedding day, vacation to some wonderful location, or their child’s graduation.
+The person who suffers such anxiety often can barely remember anything, for example, of their graduation, wedding day, vacation to some wonderful location, or their child’s graduation.
 What they often remember best is the tension and distress they felt during that event and little of the event itself.
 Even worse, that event, because of its association with the experience of anxiety, is now an unpleasant memory.
 Evoking it presently can cause discomfort and grief.

 I believe clinical awareness of this aspect of chronic anxiety can help the clinician better engage the anxious patient, to manage the patient’s anxiety symptoms, of course, but also to help them rehabilitate, to learn to be present, to feel enjoyment, to form experiences that will become cherished memories in the future.
 And, also, to help them articulate and come to terms with the years lost to the anxiety, years during which they were barely present.